gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

-Provides instructions on how to generate random samples for the dataset by harnessing the parametric model found in the current Grasshopper file.
+Provides instructions on how to generate random samples for the dataset.
-See Tutorial for more information on how to prepare the inputs and outputs of the parametric model.

 **Outputs**